Elaine Romero: Writing Process

 According to Romero, “rewriting is writing”.
 She writes many drafts of each play, and is a proponent of starting over from scratch when something isn't working.
 In an ideal scenario, she would finish a draft within a matter of days.
 However, her real process begins when she is able to hear her work.
 Once she has a draft of any script, she hires one actor to read through the whole story aloud.
 She finds her own revision notes for herself to be the most important.
 Once she knows her goal for a given a script, she likes to get specific feedback from others, but she prefers not to receive general feedback too early, as this risks her becoming alienated from her own work.

-Her biggest advice on process is not to decide “this is how I’m going to write a play”, rather let each unique play inform you how best to write it.
+Her biggest advice on process is not to decide “this is how I’m going to write a play”, rather let each play inform you how best to write it.
 She also advises aspiring writers not to worry too much about writing the theme.
 “What you believe will come through in what you write,” she says, in characters, circumstances, etc. If you keep the theme in mind while writing, it doesn't need to be spelled out for the audience.
 Overthinking, in general, can be a way for playwrights to shoot themselves in the foot.
-Instead, when Romero sits down to write, she deliberates tries to not know anything.
-She accredits her prolificness to being able to trick herself into learning the truth of the play rather than imposing her intellect on the story.
+Instead, when Romero sits down to write, she deliberately tries not to know anything.
+She attributes her output to tricking herself into learning the play's truth rather than imposing her intellect on the story.

 Work

-Romero is an incredibly prolific playwright.
-She has published over one hundred plays.
-Given this, it is unsurprising that Romero hasn't only focused on one topic.
-Though her plays are often political, her subjects have ranged from the Chicana experience to war.
-In addition to these passion projects, she has received more commissions than she can count, though not all of these plays have been produced (Romero was interviewed for the book Outrageous Fortune by Todd London, in which she talks about the ratio of plays a theatre company commissions to the plays they produce).
+Romero’s plays often focus on themes of immigration, border identity, social justice, and the experiences of marginalized communities in the United States.
+Her work has been produced at regional and national theatres including Arizona Theatre Company, Goodman Theatre, and Actors Theatre of Louisville.

 Border Trilogy: Wetback, Mother of Exiles, and Title IX

 Romero, who is of Mexican American descent, has an interest in the Mexico–United States border.
-She had to go through a border checkpoint on the U.S. side to visit her grandparents in San Diego, California Romero decided to write a trilogy that looks at the Mexican/Arizona border issues.
+She had to go through a border checkpoint on the U.S. side to visit her grandparents in San Diego, California.
+Romero decided to write a trilogy that looks at the Mexican/Arizona border issues.
 Two plays from the trilogy are Wetback and Mother of Exiles.
 With the help of a grant from the National Endowment of the Arts, the Arizona Theatre Company was able to commission Romero to write the last play of her trilogy, Title IX, as well as give the playwright the opportunity to lead a project called Voices of a New America.
 This project focuses on developing and celebrating the voices of Latino writers all over the country.